Projection-based model-order reduction via graph autoencoders suited for unstructured meshes: Numerical experiments

 \subsection{One-dimensional Burgers' equation}

-To benchmark GD-LSPG with dLSPG and POD-LSPG, we use a simple 1D Burgers' model on a structured mesh.
+To benchmark GD-LSPG with dLSPG and POD-LSPG, we use a 1D Burgers' model on a structured mesh.
 Due to its close relationship to the Navier-Stokes equations \cite{chan2010class} and advection-driven behavior, the 1D Burgers' model is commonly chosen as a test case in the literature \cite{geelen2022localized,Barnett2023NNAugmentedPROM,lee2020deeplspg,lee2021deepconservation,chen2022crom}.
-In this study, we choose the numerical experiment originally found in Rewie{\'n}ski \cite{rewienski2003phd} with the added parameterization from Lee and Carlberg \cite{lee2020deeplspg}.
+In this study, we choose the numerical experiment originally found in \cite{rewienski2003phd} with the added parameterization from \cite{lee2020deeplspg}.
 The governing equation is,

 where $f(w) = 0.5w^2$, $x\in \mathbb{R}$ denotes spatial position, $t\in\mathbb{R}_+$ denotes time, $L\in\mathbb{R}$ denotes the length of the 1D physical domain, and $T \in \mathbb{R}_+$ denotes the final time.
 We utilize the FVM by dividing the spatial domain into 256 equally-sized cells over a domain of length $L=100$, lending to a structured finite volume mesh.
 A backward-Euler time-integration scheme is employed, which corresponds to the cell-wise equations at the $i^{\mathrm{th}}$ cell,